Research By: Vijay Kumar - Lead Tech Researcher

 There's a lot of fear-mongering right now, but if you look at the actual data (like the recent McKinsey Skill Change Index), the truth is much less dramatic.
 AI isn't replacing engineers; it is replacing typing.

-If your only value to a company is memorizing exact Python syntax or centering divs in CSS, you are essentially competing with an API call.
-And the API is cheaper.
-The demand for humans to perform highly repetitive, manual execution tasks is dropping fast.
+If your only value is memorizing exact Python syntax, you are competing with an API call.
+The demand for humans to perform highly repetitive tasks is dropping fast.

 The Pivot: From Typist to Architect

-Here is what actually saved my job that Monday: I stopped trying to out-code the AI and started managing it.
-Companies don't pay you to write code anymore.
-They pay you to supervise heavily automated processes, plug AI tools into 20-year-old messy legacy systems, and handle the terrifying 'Edge Cases' that the AI completely hallucinates on.
+We need to stop trying to out-code the AI and start managing it.
+Companies don't pay to write code anymore.
+They pay to supervise automated processes, plug AI tools into messy legacy systems, and handle edge cases.

 The 2026 Reality Check: